Non-React integration

 rel="stylesheet"

-createEditor method here is just a simple example.
-You can customize it as you want.
-For example, you can add some methods to communicate with your main project.
-You can pass some data into it and define some callbacks.
-Only your imagination is a limit.
+The createEditor method shown here is just a simple example.
+You can extend it with methods to communicate with your main project, pass initial data, and define callbacks.

 Vue example